AutoPas/AutoPas/docs/userdoc/AutoTuning.md

 ## Multiple Interaction Types
 Since PR [751](https://github.com/AutoPas/AutoPas/pull/751), AutoPas also supports algorithms for 3-body interactions.
 Oftentimes, these are used additionally to standard pairwise interactions.
-For such simulations, AutoPas runs two separate AutoTuners, one for pairwise and one for triwise interaction.
+For such simulations, the TuningManager orchestrates between two separate AutoTuners, one for pairwise and one for triwise interaction.
-Both AutoTuners will start their tuning phases at the same iterations by setting the start of the tuning interval when both AutoTuners finish tuning over their search space.
-_Note: Performance may vary if the AutoTuners end up with configurations that use a different [container option](https://github.com/AutoPas/AutoPas/blob/tuningDoc/src/autopas/options/ContainerOption.h).
-In this case, AutoPas has to rebuild neighbor lists every time the interaction type changes._
+After both AutoTuners have finished tuning, the optimal configurations are determined by aiming for an overall shortest runtime per time step.
+This takes into account that AutoPas would need to rebuild between every single Functor call in the case where the pairwise and triwise configurations use a different container or cell size factor.

 ## Related Files and Folders
+- TuningManager.h
 - AutoTuner.h
 - TuningStrategyInterface.h